radiusxyz/bolt/README.md

   that handles the receipt of preconfirmation requests from users, translates them into _constraints_, and forwards them to relays.
 Additionally, it handles the fallback logic to produce a block locally when relays send invalid inclusion proofs.
-- [**Builder**](./builder/): A fork of the [Flashbots builder][fb-builder] that
-  subscribes to new constraints from relays, builds blocks that respect them, and includes the necessary proofs of inclusion in the bids submitted to relays.
-- [**MEV-Boost**](./mev-boost/): A fork of the [Flashbots MEV-Boost][fb-mev-boost] sidecar
-  that includes new API endpoints to proxy requests from the Bolt Sidecar to the connected relays.
 - [**Bolt Contracts**](./bolt-contracts/): A set of smart contracts for peripheral functionality such as proposer registration and permissionless dispute resolution for attributable faults.
 - [**Bolt Boost**](./bolt-boost/): A [Commit-Boost][commit-boost] module that implements the Constraints-API.